'Glengarry Glen Ross' revival examines the dark side of cutting deals

 “That era has to come to an end, women and men have to feel comfortable in the workplace, and in every place,” he said.

-“And this sort of behaviour of taking advantage and manipulating people, that’s over.”
+“And this sort of behavior of taking advantage and manipulating people, that’s over.”

 Reporting by David Doyle, writing by Mark Hanrahan in London